smartemission/smartemission/docs/platform/sensors.rst

 Sensors
 =======

-Originally the SE Platform was developed for a single sensors station, the Intemo Jose(ne).
+Originally the SE Platform was developed for a single sensor device (station), the Intemo Jose(ne).
-As time moved on additional sensors stations from various sensor projects were connected, or are in the process of connecting.
-To allow for multiple sensor stations/devices, each with multiple internal sensors from multiple projects, internals for mainly the ETL were generalized while still keeping the core principles of the overall architecture: harvesting, refinement, service-publication.
+As time moved on additional sensor devices from various sensor projects were integrated, or are in progress.
+To allow for multiple sensor stations/devices, each with multiple internal sensors from multiple projects, internals for mainly the ETL processes (cron jobs) were generalized while still keeping the core principles of the overall architecture and multi-step ETL processing: raw data harvesting (pull), refinement (validation, calibration), service-publication.

-Based on sensor-types attached different ETL algorithms need to be applied.
-For example some already emit calibrated values (Luftdaten, Osiris), others require ANN calibration (Jose), others even per-sensor linear or polynominal equations, sometimes per-sensor (AirSensEUR AlphaSense).
+Based on device/sensor-types different ETL algorithms need to be applied.
+For example, some devices already emit calibrated sensor-values (Luftdaten, Osiris), others require ANN calibration (Jose), others even per-sensor linear or polynominal equations, sometimes per-sensor (AirSensEUR AlphaSense).

-The big advantage of the current approach is that once measurements are 'in', they become automatically available thorugh all external APIs without any additional action.
-Only on the 'input' (harvesting) side are specific formatting steps required.
+The advantage of the current approach is that once measurements are 'in', they become automatically available through all external APIs without any additional action.
+Only on the 'input' (harvesting)-side and refinement ETL are specific formatting steps required.

 Principles
 ==========

-To attach a new sensor station type, two main items need to be resolved:
+To integrate a new sensor station type, two main items need to be resolved:

-* APIs from which sensor data can be harvested ('getting the raw data in')
+* APIs from which sensor-data can be harvested ('getting the raw or sometimes calibrated data in')
-* amount/complexity of calibration that needs to be done
+* amount/complexity of calibration and validation needed

 In addition, a sensor station type is usually related to a Project.
 In an early stage every device was given a unique id, where the first 4 digits is the project id, followed by additional